SotirisKak/sotiriskak.github.io/_pages/about.md

 Updates
 -------
 ### 2023
+- *08/2023* - I'll return at [Ansys](https://www.ansys.com/) for a second rotation, as a Computational Mechanics intern, during Fall 2023.

+- *07/2023* - Our study on the mechanics of embedded, discrete fiber networks is now available as a [preprint](https://engrxiv.org/preprint/view/3112/5680).

 - *04/2023* - A preprint of our work on pulmonary hypertension-induced right ventricular stiffening is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.04.03.535491v1.full.pdf).

 - *04/2023* - Abstract on *"Microstructure-based Estimation of the Effective Stiffness of Crosslinked, Embedded Fiber Networks"* has been accepted for a podium presentation at [**SB3C2023**](https://sb3c.org).